 No one enjoys budgeting, but working out your ingoings and outgoings is key if you want to feel in control of your finances.
 “Work out your monthly household income (including wages, tax rebates and contribution by others who live with you) and regular monthly outgoings (every bill you need to pay, including utility bills, child support, pension contributions and living costs such as food, travel and any debt or loan repayments),” Day says.
 “Only by knowing exactly what is coming in and what is going out will you be able to budget effectively.”
 Once you have worked out what is left over after you have taken away the regular outgoings from the regular incomings, you know how much money is roughly left for saving or spending.

 The number of outgoings can feel overwhelming at times, so Day advises prioritizing based on what the end result of non-payment might be.
 “If your rent or mortgage payment remains unpaid, you could potentially lose your home.
 Likewise, your gas and electricity can be disconnected if you don’t pay these bills.
 These items should, therefore, be treated as essential and prioritized above everything else,” Day recommends.
-One way to ensure priority payments get paid is by setting up a standard order for the total amount of bills each month to be transferred to a separate bank account on the day your salary comes in.
+One way to ensure priority payments get paid is by setting up a standing order for the total amount of bills each month to be transferred to a separate bank account on the day your salary comes in.
 “This will ensure you always have the money you need to pay your bills, without the temptation to spend it.
-And if you are freelance, tuck away a percentage of every invoice as soon as it is paid,” Murray recommends.
+And if you are freelance, tuck away a percentage of every invoice as soon as it is paid to go towards your taxes,” Wolfe-Murray recommends.

 If you are in a position to save, even a very small amount, it is very helpful to do so.
 “For short term savings, you should be looking at online accounts as they can pay a slightly better interest rate.
 The longer you put the money away for, the better the rate of interest,” advises , a financial planner.
 If you have a larger amount of money, it is worth investing more carefully.
 “Try a tax-efficient investment fund to help it grow over the medium to long-term,” he adds.